knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 ## Reverting the Plan without Proration

-If this happens, we need to do change the Stripe subscription *back* to the original
+If this happens, we need to do change the subscription plan *back* to the original
-one: `$stripe->plan = $originalPlanId`.
+one: `$stripeSubscription->plan = $originalPlanId`.
 But here's the tricky part: add `$stripeSubscription->prorate = false`.

 Why?
 When we originally change the plan, that creates the two proration invoice items.